-It is important to note the role of neutralizing after bleaching.
-When you bleach your whites while doing laundry you always need a rinse cycle with vinegar to re-neutralize the machine.
+It is important to note the role of neutralizing the alkaline effect of bleach.
+When you bleach your whites while doing laundry you always need a rinse cycle with vinegar to re-neutralize.
 Same holds true with wood.
 If you don’t re-balance the chemical nature from the bleach, it will eat way at your clothes and make holes, or could damage the clear finish you put on the top.
 I will use a combination of 50% water 50% vinegar when neutralizing (This is a weak mixture).
 There are chemical reactions that can occur if you mix vinegar and bleach so please use caution.

 Also note that different species of wood will respond differently to bleaching.
 After a tornado hit a local town, we were contracted to restore six cherry dining room chairs with water damage.
 We had to strip off the old finish and bleach the chairs because of the dark marks.
 The cherry wood had a bad reaction to the bleach and turned the chairs green!
 (Straight up green, I am not kidding.)
 We were so fortunate to have such understanding clients.
 We had to ultimately paint the chairs and cover up the cherry wood.

 Thank you for reading this weeks blog!
 Let me know about your bleaching experiences.
-Be sure to take caution when bleaching and work in a ventilated area too.
+Be sure to take caution when bleaching and neutralizing be sure to work in a ventilated area too.
 You can read more on bleach from Bob Vila here.

 Another Bleaching Job

 I recently refinished a dresser that had some scary dark marks on the top.
 Thankfully the marks came out with some wood bleaching take a look at the pictures to see for yourself.